yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

         ![titanic-train-assist-sample](assets/dai-titanic-assistant.jpg)
     **Note:** To disable **ASSISTANT**, click on assistant again.</br>

+    **b.** **Experiment Type** The experiment type can be supervised or unsupervised.
+In supervised learning the outcome variable is known.
+In unsupervised learning there is unlabeled data.
-    **b.** **Display Name** - Optional: Specify a display name for the new experiment.
+    **c.** **Display Name** - Optional: Specify a display name for the new experiment.
 There are no character or length restrictions for naming.
 If this field is left blank, Driverless AI will automatically generate a name for the experiment.</br>
-    **c.** **Training Dataset** - The name of the Dataset being used to create an experiment</br>
+    **d.** **Training Dataset** - The name of the Dataset being used to create an experiment</br>
-    **d.** **Rows** - Total number of rows</br>
+    **e.** **Rows** - Total number of rows</br>
-    **e.** **Columns** - Total number of columns</br>
+    **f.** **Columns** - Total number of columns</br>
-    **f.** **Dropped Columns** - Drop column(s) from your Dataset that you don't want to use in the experiment.
+    **g.** **Dropped Columns** - Drop column(s) from your Dataset that you don't want to use in the experiment.
 For more information, see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#dropped-columns)</br>
-    **g.** **Validation Dataset** - Select the Dataset you want to validate.
+    **h.** **Validation Dataset** - Select the Dataset you want to validate.
 This set will be used to validate parameters like models, features, etc. For more information, see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#validation-dataset)</br>
-    **h.** **Test Dataset** - The Dataset will test the model generated from the training dataset.
+    **i.** **Test Dataset** - The Dataset will test the model generated from the training dataset.
 It's not used during the model's training, and results are available at the end of the experiment.
 For more information, see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#test-dataset)</br>
-    **i.** **Target Column** - The column that will be used to predict furthermore is the piece of data you want to understand.
+    **j.** **Target Column** - The column that will be used to predict furthermore is the piece of data you want to understand.
 When selecting a target column, ask yourself what you want to predict</br>
-    **j.** **Fold Column** - The fold column is used to create the training and validation datasets so that all rows with the same fold value will be in the same Dataset.
+    **k.** **Fold Column** - The fold column is used to create the training and validation datasets so that all rows with the same fold value will be in the same Dataset.
 This column will be used if no validation dataset is provided and the model is trained using cross-validation.
 For more information, see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#fold-column)</br>
-    **k.** **Weight Column** - Column that indicates the observation/instance weight (a.k.a. sample or row weight), if applicable.
+    **l.** **Weight Column** - Column that indicates the observation/instance weight (a.k.a. sample or row weight), if applicable.
 For more information see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#weight-column)</br>
-    **l.** **Time Column**(OFF by default) - Provides a time order(timestamps for observations).
+    **m.** **Time Column**(OFF by default) - Provides a time order(timestamps for observations).
 When data has a high dependency on time (such as seasonality or trend), you want to treat this problem as a time series problem.
 For more information, see the H2O.ai documentation [here](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/experiment-settings.html?highlight=accuracy#time-column)

 4\.
 Continuing with our experiment, name your experiment as follows: `Titanic Classification Tutorial`